akumarkk/WebFW/Web/PerformanceWebapp.md

     - Minimize HTTP Requests: Combine and minify files to reduce the number of requests.
     - Reduce Server Response Time: Optimize server configuration and database queries.
     - Test and Monitor Performance: Regularly test your website's performance and make necessary adjustments.

+    - HTML Parsing: The browser starts by parsing the HTML document.
+This involves breaking down the HTML code into a tree-like structure called the DOM (Document Object Model).
+    - CSS Loading and Parsing: If there are external stylesheets linked in the HTML, the browser fetches and parses them.
+This CSS is then applied to the DOM to style the page elements.
+    - JavaScript Execution: Once the HTML is parsed and the CSS is applied, the browser encounters JavaScript scripts.
+By default, these scripts are blocking, meaning the browser pauses the rendering process until they are executed.

+        - Deferred JavaScript:
+        - Minimize Critical JavaScript
+        - Optimize JavaScript - tree shaking